ch4mpy/spring-addons/spring-addons-starter-rest/README.md

                 # use HTTP_PROXY and NO_PROXY environment variables and add proxy authentication
                 username: spring-backend
                 password: secret
+          # this exposes a bean named "chose" (mind the "bean-name: chose" below)
           chose-client:
             base-url: http://localhost:${chose-api-port}
+            # expose a WebClient instead of a RestClient in a servlet app
+            type: WEB_CLIENT
-            # change the bean name to "chose" (default would have bean "choseClient" because of the "chose-client" ID, or "choseClientBuilder" if expose-builder was true)
+            # change the bean name to "chose"
             bean-name: chose
             authorization:
               # authorize outgoing requests with Basic auth